 - (1) Mr. Westmoreland commenced his employment on December 14, 2007 as the Company's interim Chief Financial Officer and was appointed Executive Vice President and Chief Financial Officer in April 2008.
-He was appointed to the position of President and Chief Executive Officer of the Company in October 2008 and also continues to serve as the interim principal finance and accounting officer of the Company. - (2) As a result of the effect of declining oil prices on the Company's cash flow, Mr. Westmoreland deferred partial salary payments during the fiscal year ended February 28, 2019.
+He was appointed to the position of President and Chief Executive Officer of the Company in October 2008 and also continues to serve as the interim principal finance and accounting officer of the Company. - (2) As a result of the effect of declining oil prices on the Company's cash flow; and the lack of outside financing, Mr. Westmoreland deferred partial salary payments during the fiscal year ended February 29, 2020.
+During the fiscal year ended February 29, 2020, Mr. Westmoreland was paid \$75,000; and \$18,750 was accrued, but not paid.
+The accrued liability was recorded on our balance sheet under accrued liabilities.
+Effective June 1, 2019, Mr. Westmoreland agreed to forgive all deferred salary owed him by the Company, totaling \$943,750, (which includes the previously accrued, but not paid \$18,750 for the FYE2/29/20) and reduce his annual base salary by 50%, to \$75,000. - (3) As a result of the effect of declining oil prices on the Company's cash flow, Mr. Westmoreland deferred partial salary payments during the fiscal year ended February 28, 2019.
 During the fiscal year ended February 28, 2019, Mr. Westmoreland was paid \$75,000; and \$75,000 was accrued, but not paid.
-The accrued liability is recorded on our balance sheet under accrued liabilities. - (3) As a result of the Company's limited available cash, Mr. Westmoreland deferred partial salary payments until cash flow improved.
-For the fiscal year ended February 28, 2018, Mr. Westmoreland was paid \$75,000; and \$75,000 was accrued, but not paid.
-This liability is recorded on our balance sheet under accrued liabilities. - (4) As a result of the effect of declining oil prices on the Company's cash flow, Mr. Anderson deferred partial salary payments during the fiscal year ended February 28, 2019.
+The accrued liability was recorded on our balance sheet under accrued liabilities. - (4) As a result of the effect of declining oil prices on the Company's cash flow; and the lack of outside financing, Mr. Anderson deferred partial salary payments during the fiscal year ended February 29, 2020.
+During the fiscal year ended February 29, 2020, Mr. Anderson was paid \$44,700; and \$11,175 was accrued, but not paid.
+Effective June 1, 2019, the Company ended its policy of deferring base salary amounts of its Named Executive Officers and key employees, and reduced base salaries by 50%, but will continue to owe previously deferred amounts to these individuals. - (5) As a result of the effect of declining oil prices on the Company's cash flow, Mr. Anderson deferred partial salary payments during the fiscal year ended February 28, 2019.
 During the fiscal year ended February 28, 2019, Mr. Anderson was paid \$44,700; and \$44,700 was accrued, but not paid.
-The accrued liability is recorded on our balance sheet under accrued liabilities. - (5) As a result of the Company's limited available cash, Mr. Anderson deferred partial salary payments during the fiscal year ended February 28, 2018.
-During the fiscal year ended February 28, 2018, Mr. Anderson was paid \$44,700; and \$44,700 was accrued, but not paid.
-This liability is recorded on our balance sheet under accrued liabilities.
+The accrued liability is recorded on our balance sheet under accrued liabilities.